 - Litigation spending is arguably correlated to the economic cycle, and is expected to be soft in the next several years.
-However, litigation funding is arguably counter-cyclical and demand may exceed growth in demand for litigation spending. - However, as penetration rates for litigation funding are low in all jurisdictions there is an opportunity to exceed growth rates, particularly in the US where penetration rates are proportionately lower.
+However, litigation funding is arguably counter-cyclical and demand may exceed growth in the legal services market. - However, as penetration rates for litigation funding are low in all jurisdictions there is an opportunity to exceed growth rates, particularly in the US where penetration rates are proportionately lower.